Helping new students find their foundation at Georgetown University.

 Cornerstone is designed to assist new students in their transition to Georgetown by providing opportunities for extended mentoring and small-group connection with peer leaders and other new students.
-Through Cornerstone, new students are assigned in small groups (8-10 students per group) to a peer mentor.
-Groups meet weekly for 75 minutes during which they share a meal and participate in an open-ended conversation, facilitated by the peer leader, highlighting a topic related to college adjustment.
-Cornerstone begins mid-semester and is designed to last for eight weeks.
+Groups share a meal provided by Cornerstone and participate in an open-ended conversation, facilitated by a peer mentor, highlighting a topics related to college adjustment.

 Cornerstone creates a space of reflection, goal-setting, and open conversation about the Georgetown experience and how students can find their footing moving forward.
 Whether it’s to make new friends, talk about goals for getting involved, or to connect with a peer mentor, Cornerstone can serve as a launch point for new students looking to take the next step forward in navigating Georgetown.